bogadrian/gatsby-final/src/posts/immutabil-react.md

 One of the biggest issues I had with React - <a href="https://bogdan.digital/redux-updates" target=_blank>after the one I had with Redux and understanding how to work with data arrived from server</a> - was to understand when and how a component will re-render!?

-Of course, I know it will first render on first call, but then?
+Of course, I know it will first render on first call!

+But then?

-Does it re-renders and when?
+Does it re-renders again and when?

 Why would it re-render?

-What in the world can make it take such a radical decision?
+What in the world can determine the component to take such a radical decision?

-I wrote a pretty big application, <a href="https://bogdan.digital/park-your-tir/" target=_blank> Park Your Tir </a>, but I kind of wrote it blandly.
+I wrote a pretty big application, <a href="https://bogdan.digital/park-your-tir/" target=_blank> Park Your Tir </a>, but I kind of wrote it badly.

 It works, of course, because it was written by me, but I had no idea how to understand the render cycle and optimize it back then in prehistory.